 Importing Data Using Default Parsers

-If you do not have financial institution records set up, import data for matching and reconciliation with NetSuite’s default parser functionality.
+If you don't have financial institution records set up, use NetSuite’s default parser functionality to import data for matching and reconciliation.

 Note:

-NetSuite’s default parsers are not customizable.
-Therefore, unless you have no financial institution records configured, you should use the standard parsers available through the Bank Statement Parsers SuiteApp.
+NetSuite’s default parsers can't be customized.
+Unless you have no financial institution records set up, use the standard parsers in the Bank Statement Parsers SuiteApp.
 For details, see Bank Statement Parsers SuiteApp.

 Important:

-The following procedure is only applicable if you are configuring a manual import for bank or credit card reconciliation.
+Use this procedure only to configure a manual import for bank or credit card reconciliation.
 To configure a manual import for expense reporting, see Importing Data Using a Financial Institution Record.

 To import a statement using default parsers:

-1. Go to your financial institution website and download your bank or credit card statement in one of the accepted file formats.
+1. Download your bank or credit card statement from your financial institution’s website in one of the accepted file formats.
 See Supported File Formats for Default Parsers.

-If you are importing a CSV file, the file must adhere to the provided CSV template and constraints.
+If you're importing a CSV file, make sure it matches the provided CSV template and constraints.
 See Preparing CSV Files for Import.

 Important:

-To ensure successful file import, do not modify the downloaded statement file.
+To ensure a successful file import, do not modify the downloaded statement file.

 2. Give the statement file a name.
-The limit for the file name length is 50 characters, which includes the extension.
+The file name can be up to 50 characters, including the extension.

 3. Go to Transactions > Bank > Upload File.